Stingrays (Cell-Site Simulators): An In-Depth Analysis

 Harris Corporation (L3Harris)

 Best-known vendor due to its trademark on "StingRay."
 Developed the StingRay device in the early 2000s for the U.S. military and law enforcement.
+Their portfolio expanded to include StingRay II, KingFish, and Hailstorm models, with capabilities ranging from basic IMSI capture to advanced data interception.

 Digital Receiver Technology (DRT)

 Acquired by Boeing in 2008, produces advanced IMSI catchers often nicknamed "DRT boxes" or "dirtboxes" known for high channel capacity.
+These sophisticated systems have been deployed on aircraft for wide-area surveillance and can reportedly capture signals from thousands of phones simultaneously over a metropolitan area.

 Cobham plc

 UK defense and electronics company, emerged as a major player especially in international markets with its "Evolve" series.
+Their technology has been sold to governments worldwide and features advanced capabilities for intercepting encrypted communications.
+Cobham's systems are known for their compact form factor and ease of deployment in covert operations.

 Rohde & Schwarz